isomerpages/pa-corp/_our-programmes/Family Life.md

 [img] ()

-### We Grow.We Explore Holiday Series
+### Let's Learn.Let's Play Together!
+Holiday Series

-The We Grow.We Explore Holiday programme is a series of thematic parent-child activities, specially curated to get families to foster stronger ties and connections during the holiday season.
+The Let's Learn.
+Let's Play Together!
+Holiday programme is a series of thematic parent-child activities, specially curated to get families to foster stronger ties and connections during the holiday season.

 Follow us on the [PA Family Life Champion Facebook Page](https://www.facebook.com/flc.pa.1) for more family programme updates, or email us at [PA_FamilyLife@pa.gov.sg](mailto: PA_FamilyLife@pa.gov.sg) for more details.